Graphics card: Discrete vs integrated graphics

 As an alternative to the use of a graphics card, video hardware can be integrated into the motherboard, CPU, or a system-on-chip as integrated graphics.
 Motherboard-based implementations are sometimes called "on-board video".
-Some motherboards support using both integrated graphics and the graphics card simultaneously to feed separate displays.
-The main advantages of integrated graphics are: a low cost, compactness, simplicity, and low energy consumption.
-Integrated graphics often has less performance than a graphics card because the graphics processing unit inside integrated graphics needs to share system resources with the CPU.
+Some motherboards support using both integrated graphics and a graphics card simultaneously to feed separate displays.
+The main advantages of integrated graphics are: low cost, compactness, simplicity, and low energy consumption.
+Integrated graphics often have less performance than a graphics card because the graphics processing unit inside integrated graphics needs to share system resources with the CPU.
 On the other hand, a graphics card has a separate random access memory (RAM), cooling system, and dedicated power regulators.
-A graphics card can offload work and reduce memory-bus-contention from the CPU and system RAM, therefore the overall performance for a computer could improve in addition to increased performance in graphics processing.
+A graphics card can offload work and reduce memory-bus-contention from the CPU and system RAM, therefore, the overall performance for a computer could improve, in addition to increased performance in graphics processing.
 Such improvements to performance can be seen in video gaming, 3D animation, and video editing.

-Both AMD and Intel have introduced CPUs and motherboard chipsets which support the integration of a GPU into the same die as the CPU.
+Both AMD and Intel have introduced CPUs and motherboard chipsets that support the integration of a GPU into the same die as the CPU.
 AMD advertises CPUs with integrated graphics under the trademark Accelerated Processing Unit (APU), while Intel brands similar technology under "Intel Graphics Technology".